Introduction to Finsemble

 Dock, Group, and Snap Windows

 Finsemble lets developers build an application using familiar web technologies and deploy a single code base to both the browser and the desktop.
-At the same time, Finsemble simplifies the process of building a single application from separate components.

 Configuration-Based Process Splintering